miwipe/ngsLCA/README.md

 ## Running ngsLCA
 The LCA algorithm is a naïve LCA that calculates the least common ancestor using the NCBI taxonomy for a multiple alignment file in bam format sorted by read ID.
 It takes into account a chosen similarity interval between each read and its alignments.
 The headers of the database therefore needs to follow the nomenclature from NCBI.
 It has been tested downloading the nt, refseq as well as individual genomes and fasta sequences.
-The similarity can be set as either an edit distance [-editdist[min/max]] eg. number of mismatches between the read and the alignments to the reference genomes or as a similarity distance [-simscore[low/high]] eg. a percentage of mismatches between the read and the alignments to the reference genomes.
+The similarity can be set as either an edit distance [-editdist[min/max]] eg. number of mismatches between the read and each alignment to a reference genomes or as a similarity distance [-simscore[low/high]] eg. a percentage of mismatches between the read and each alignment to a reference genomes.

 Edit distance can be a number between 0-10, while the similarity score is a number between 0-1.